SalmaAlassal/mrNetwork/Network Fundamentals/README.md

 **The internet uses mesh topology.**

-**If any node or link in the network fails,then there will be another path that will allow network traffic to continue.**
+**If any node or link in the network fails, then there will be another path that will allow network traffic to continue.**

 ![Mesh Topology ](imgs/MeshTopology.png)

 ## Hybrid Topology